varshitkhulbe/AVIANTA-airplane-booking-system-/Readme.md

 ### setup the project

--Download this template from github and open it in your fav code editor -In the root directory create a `.env` file and add the following env variables
+-Download this template from github and open it in your fav code editor.
+-In the root directory create a `.env` file and add the following env variables.

 ```
   PORT=<port number of your choice>